postfiatorg/postfiatorg.github.io/content/posts/the-blackprint.md

 It’s a modified Blueprint.
 Much like Blueprint, which advocates “letting an algorithm decide one’s health routine” - the Blackprint advocates algorithm based decision-making in all aspects of life, with a focused end goal of bringing into existence a Superintelligence.

-There is an innate disdain for the idea that “people know what’s best for themselves”.
+Like the Blueprint, there is an innate disdain for the idea that “people know what’s best for themselves”.
 The entire edifice of the modern situation, and everything described in this essay is more or less proof that is not the case.

 The Blackprint takes this one step further than Blueprint, advocating for applying this philosophy not only to health but every aspect of life including professional endeavors because doing so aligns with the likely financial reality of the future.

+The Blueprint fails to account for the financial reality that life extension cannot and will not be normally distributed across society.

-Unlike the Blueprint, the Blackprint comes with an embedded financial model to achieve material goals with the eventual goal of extending biological age.
+Thus - to address this issue - the Blackprint comes with an embedded financial model to achieve material goals with the eventual goal of extending biological age, within the constraints of society's base reality.

 ### Work

-There are three valid crafts for adherents of the Blackprint
+There are four valid crafts for adherents of the Blackprint

+1. Pure AI development
-1. AI as applied to advertising
+2. AI as applied to advertising
-2. AI as applied to financial markets
+3. AI as applied to financial markets
-3. AI as applied to cryptocurrency
+4. AI as applied to cryptocurrency

-And preferably all three.
+And preferably all four.
 All of these are necessary pre-conditions of the rise of the Superintelligence.

 Much as a drug dealer should not get high on his own supply, adherents of the Blackprint do not think advertising, financial markets or cryptocurrency are innately good or appealing and should actively avoid getting hooked on them.
 The right mentality is viewing these things as *means to an end*.
-To this effect 3 recommended actions:
+To this effect 4 recommended actions:

+* To the extent you read the news, only really focus on AI based news or its useful intersection with advertising, financial markets or crypto
 * Minimize screen time.
 Sub 1 hour a day ideally re: addictive apps/ mobile devices.
 This would include all forms of digital content (Netflix etc)
 * No gambling.
 The goal is to make investments that align with the growth of superintelligence or systems that gamble more effectively than you can.
 It might be the human mashing the button at the end of the trade but any financial investment should come from a place of analytics, and automation not from a place of “judgment” or “discretion”.
 The whole point is that human judgment led us to hell and machine intelligence gets us out.
 * No crypto idealism.
 Crypto assets tend to be cults.
 Many offer “solutions” to societal problems.
 It’s important to remember that cryptocurrencies ONLY have value to the extent they can fund or be the base layer for a superintelligence